 But then in October 2015, a new government came to power in the form of the more conservative and Russia-skeptic Law & Justice (PiS) Party.
 This government immediately began to look with a skeptical eye at the Civic Platform’s earlier procurement decisions, such as the selection of Airbus Helicopters’ H225M Caracal to meet a medium-lift utility helicopter requirement.

 One thing that stood out to PiS officials holding the defense portfolio was the gap between aims and means – in other words the distance between outlining a procurement priority and providing necessary funding to meet the full scope of the acquisition.

-Against this backdrop the PiS government set out to reexamine and revise some procurement priorities laid out in the Technological Modernization Program, updating it to reflect the remaining 2017-2022 time period, and, with an eye on shifting dates, scrapping some requirements and accelerating others.
+Against this backdrop, the PiS government set out to re-examine and revise some procurement priorities laid out in the Technical Modernization Plan , updating it to reflect the remaining 2017-2022 time period, and, with an eye on shifting dates, scrapping some requirements and accelerating others.

 Finalizing and unveiling an updated plan, however, fell victim to delays caused by the drafting of a Strategic Defense Review (required as a preceding document to an updated Technical Modernization Plan) and a change in leadership at the Ministry of National Defense in January 2018, with Mariusz Blaszczak succeeding Antoni Macierewicz as ministry head.

 Thus with an announcement on February 28 of the signing of a new Technical Modernization Plan, the clock begins ticking on the PiS government’s stated intention to move forward with procurement projects at a faster pace than previously conducted.

 During his announcement, Blaszczak noted the elevated cost of the latest plan compared to the previous iteration, with the latest version coming in at a total PLN185 billion ($48.75 billion), making it PLN45 billion ($11.8 billion) higher in expenditure value.